tavissiva/React-Projects/IngredientListUsingReactHooks/README.md

  to fetch the Ingredients detail from the **Firebase**.The *Ingredient List Component* displays the Ingredient list which was fetched from the *Firebase*.
 In the *Ingredient List Component*, the pressed list item was removed.
- The *Loading Indicator* was triggered every time when the *Ingredient Form*, *Filtering Component* and *Ingredient List Component* was processing their action.
+ The *Loading Indicator* was triggered every time when the *Ingredient Form*, *Filtering Component* and *Ingredient List Component* is processing their action.

 **How To Use This Project :**  *[how-to-use.txt](/IngredientListUsingReactHooks/how-to-use.txt)*